awesomized/simdjson-plus-php-ext/README.md

 ### Encode to stream

-For large data sets, simdjson_php provides the `simdjson_encode_to_stream()` function to save data directly to a file or output buffer.
+For large data sets, simdjson_plus provides the `simdjson_encode_to_stream()` function to save data directly to a file or output buffer.

 ```php
 $bigStructure = [...];